openedx/edx-documentation/en_us/data/source/internal_data_formats/tracking_logs.rst

 *************************************

 When a user selects the video player's **pause** control, the player emits a ``pause_video`` event.
-The player also emits this event when it reaches the end of the video file and play automatically stops.
-Note that as of June 2014, the player also emits a ``stop_video`` event when it reaches the end of the video file and play automatically stops.
+For videos that are streamed in a browser, when the player reaches the end of the video file and play automatically stops it emits both this event and a ``stop_video`` event (as of June 2014).

+Note that course teams can specify a **Video Stop Time** for video files.

+* If the user streams a video file in a browser and a **Video Stop Time** is present for the video, the player stops at the specified time and emits the ``pause_video`` and ``stop_video`` events.

+* If the user plays a streaming or downloaded video in the edX mobile app, the app ignores the **Video Stop Time** and plays the file to its end.
+The app then emits only the ``stop_video`` event.

+For more information, see `Working with Video Components`_ in the *Building and Running an edX Course* guide.

 In addition to the identifying ``event_type`` of ``pause_video``, the events that the edX mobile app emits include a ``name`` field with a value of